llvm/circt/docs/RationaleHW-SV.md

 The combination of these capabilities provides a useful suite of functionality for compiler tools that want to generate high quality SystemVerilog.

-## The RTL Dialect
+## The HW Dialect

-The RTL dialect is designed as a mid-level compiler IR for combinational logic.
+The HW dialect is designed as a mid-level compiler IR for combinational logic.
 It is *not* designed to model SystemVerilog or any other hardware design language directly.
 Instead, it is designed to be easy to analyze and transform, and be a flexible and extensible substrate that may be extended with higher level dialects mixed into it.

-The RTL dialect defines a set of common functionality, such as `rtl.module` for representing hardware modules, and operations like `rtl.add` and `rtl.mux` for logic.
+The HW dialect defines a set of common functionality, such as `rtl.module` for representing hardware modules, and operations like `rtl.add` and `rtl.mux` for logic.